MariePittet/ElasticNet_Boruta_Combo/README.md

 ## Aim ##
 Predicting the level of clinical complaints of patients with the fewest variables necessary.
-The final model should be *reasonnably sparse, extremely robust, and simple* enough to allow actionable insights for reducing clinical complaints.
+The final model should be **reasonnably sparse, very robust, and simple** enough to allow actionable insights for reducing clinical complaints.

 ## Methods ##